 Submit: Submits your answer for the current question and continues to the next question.

 Progress indicator: Shows you the list of questions that you have already answered.
-If you want to change the answer to a question that you have already answered, click on the question in the progress window in the bottom left hand corner and select “GO”.
+If you want to change the answer to a question that you have already answered, click on the question in the progress window in the bottom left-hand corner and select “GO”.
 If you change an answer, you must submit the change by selecting the submit button otherwise your answer will not be updated to the new selection.

 Enrolment and Payment